-La Dept of Health officially announces leadership changes
+La.
+Dept of Health officially announces leadership changes

 Latest Weather Blog

-La Dept of Health officially announces leadership changes
+La.
+Dept of Health officially announces leadership changes

 BATON ROUGE — Louisiana Department of Health (LDH) officially announced changes to its leadership in a Monday (Dec.
 28) news release.